Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

 The SS dilepton channel is primarily sensitive to \TTbar production with \TtotH (with $\PH\to\PW\PWst$) decays.
 With up to six \PW bosons produced (including those from the \PQt quark decays), two SS \PW bosons can decay leptonically to produce two SS leptons in the final state.
 Events are categorized by lepton flavor combinations.
 Three categories of background are considered: prompt lepton, nonprompt lepton, and lepton charge misidentification, as described for the \XXbar search in Section~\ref{sec:XXVLQ}.
 Nonprompt lepton rates used in the matrix method are extracted by fitting the predicted lepton \pt distributions in the multilepton channel CR, through the minimization of the \chisq between the observed data and the total estimated background as the nonprompt lepton rate value is varied.

 The multilepton channel is primarily sensitive to contributions from \TtotZ decays.
 Leptonic decays of these \PZ bosons, combined with possible leptonic decays of the \PW bosons from the decay of the \PQt quarks, may produce three or more leptons---a rare final state in SM processes.
 The prompt-lepton background is estimated from simulation, and the nonprompt-lepton background is again estimated via the matrix method, but extended to three leptons.
-The high-energy signature of the VLQ signal is used to discriminate the signal from the background in the SS dilepton and multilepton channels, using the observable \HTlep in the SS dilepton channel, and $\ST=\sum p_{\text{T,jets}}+\sum p_{\text{T,leptons}}+\ptmiss$ in the multilepton channels.
+The high-energy signature of the VLQ signal is used to discriminate the signal from the background in the SS dilepton and multilepton channels.
+Following the example of the \XXbar search, the observable \HTlep is used in the SS dilepton channel.
+The observable $\ST=\sum p_{\text{T,jets}}+\sum p_{\text{T,leptons}}+\ptmiss$ is used in the multilepton channels.
 Events are categorized by lepton flavor combinations.

-A maximum likelihood fit combining multiple template histograms is used to search for evidence of signal.
+A maximum likelihood fit combining multiple template histograms from the three leptonic channels is used to search for evidence of signal.
 Template histograms from a variety of kinematic observables are taken from the SRs of all three lepton channels, as well as some CRs.
 In the single-lepton channel, the \HT and \DeepAKeight jet tag CR distributions are included in the fit to constrain uncertainties in the background modeling.
 In the SR, the VLQ score from the NN is used to form template histograms for both high-purity events, in which both VLQ candidates contain the expected particle labels, and for low-purity events, which have at least one VLQ candidate without the expected particle labels.
 The SR data are subdivided into 24 exclusive categories based both on the lepton flavor and the set of \DeepAKeight jet tags observed.
 In the SS dilepton channel, the \HTlep distribution is used to form template histograms in the three lepton flavor categories for 2017 and 2018 data.
 In the multilepton channel, the \ST distribution is fit in the four lepton flavor categories for all data-taking periods.
 Representative \HTlep (left) and \ST (right) distributions from the all-muon categories in these channels are shown in Fig.~\ref{fig:2L3L_muons}.
 In both of these channels the template histograms from 2016 data are reproduced from Ref.~\cite{B2G-17-011}.
 No significant excess of data over the SM background estimate is observed in any channel.